jotonedev/blog/about.md

 Currently, I'm part of the MadrHacks team, a CTF team composed of students from the University of Udine.
 We participate in various CTF competitions and organize the [SnakeCTF](https://snakectf.org/) competition.

+During the 2025 summer, I've been a Software Engineer intern at Uber in Amsterdam.
+I was in the In Person Payments team, where we manage all the cash and qr payments at Uber.

 Also, I have learned various programming languages over the years, like C++, Python and Go.
 But my favourite is Python, and I closely follow the development of the language.

 ## Social